-fred hersch (composer/pianist): Guggenheim Memorial Fellowship in Composition; Jazz Journalists Association 2011 Jazz Pianist of the Year; 3 GRAMMY® nominations (two for Jazz Instrumental Performance, one for Best Instrumental Composition); Grants from NEA, Chamber Music America, Rockefeller Foundation and Meet the Composer; seven residencies at The MacDowell Colony; over 30 albums as leader/duo partner; performed on over 100 CDs.
-Jazz Studies faculty, The New England Conservatory.
+fred hersch (composer/pianist): Guggenheim Memorial Fellowship in Composition; Jazz Journalists Association 2011 Jazz Pianist of the Year; five GRAMMY® nominations four as jazz pianist and one as composer; Grants from NEA, Chamber Music America, Rockefeller Foundation and Meet the Composer; seven composition residencies at The MacDowell Colony; over 35 albums as leader/duo partner; performed on over 100 CDs.
+More than 100 compositions recorded by eminent jazz and classical artists.
+Jazz Studies faculty, The New England Conservatory and Rutgers University.
 A survivor of HIV/AIDS for more than a quarter of a century, in the summer of 2008 a vicious pneumonia left him in septic shock and a coma for two months; he precisely retained a series of dreams when he emerged from his coma.

 michael winther (actor/singer): received a Drama Desk nomination for his critically acclaimed solo performance in Songs From An Unmade Bed at New York Theater Workshop.
 Previous work with Fred Hersch includes The Songs of Fred Hersch (Lincoln Center's American Songbook).
 He made his Lincoln Center solo concert debut at the American Songbook series showcasing new work by contemporary theater composers and lyricists.
 Other New York concert work includes: Allen Room, Avery Fisher Hall, Town Hall, Merkin Hall, Symphony Space, Joe's Pub, Le Poisson Rouge, Birdland, and Ars Nova.
 Nationally, he has appeared with Robert Kapilow in "What Makes It Great?" celebrating the songs of Sondheim, Gershwin, Porter and Bernstein.
 Michael's theatre credits include -- Broadway: 33 Variations, Mamma Mia!, 1776, The Crucible, Artist Descending A Staircase, Damn Yankees.
 He has worked extensively off-Broadway, in television and film and at regional theaters including: Yale Rep, Center Theater Group, McCarter, Guthrie, La Jolla Playhouse, Centerstage and Old Globe.